anenadic/2021-03-16-ttt-ssi-online/TEACHING_NOTES.md

 - Aleks to compile a list of useful links
 - Aleks to create Google folder with slides
 - Pictures in Etherpad - really need them!!!

+Invite questions more, e.g. when summauring an episode Less concept maps, more faded examples